arthVasavada/cine-scope/README.md

 ### Environment Variables

-Create a `.env` file in the root directory and add your TMDB API key:
+Create a `.env` file in the root directory and add your TMDb API key:

 ```
 VITE_TMDB_API_KEY=your_tmdb_api_key